-FDR or a Fixed Deposit Receipt is a document which is given by the bank or the company to the depositor on booking a fixed deposit.
-Just like a shopkeeper gives bill (invoice) on buying something from the shop, FDR is also like a bill in which all the important details about the fixed deposit made are mentioned.
+FDR or a Fixed Deposit Receipt is a document that is given by the bank or the company to the depositor on booking a fixed deposit.
+Just like a shopkeeper gives a bill (invoice) on buying something from the shop, FDR is also like a bill in which all the important details about the fixed deposit made are mentioned.

 Contents of an FDR

 A Fixed Deposit Receipt is proof that the depositor has kept a certain amount for a specified time period at the prevailing fixed rate of interest locked in the bank.
 This receipt or document contains every single detail of the scheme.
 The contents of the Fixed Deposit Receipt have been mentioned below:

 - Declaration by the bank